 The new protein mimics the egg’s own unique protein that actually communicates with the cells that are supporting the egg during the maturation process.

 It entails better quality embryos that are produced when we undergo this in-vitro maturation technique.

 This new IVM method makes use of more than 90 percent fewer hormones than in IVF, which could cut down about a third to half of the cost that involves regular IVF treatment.

-Standard IVF treatment does require the hormone treatment to be able to stimulate egg cell growth in the ovary.
+Standard IVF treatment does require hormone treatment to be able to stimulate egg cell growth in the ovary.
 These hormones can cause great discomfort for women and can also lead to medical complications such as ovarian hyperstimulation syndrome.
-Not only is this rather less expensive and less invasive than IVF, it is also much safer for women with a polycystic ovarian syndrome, a condition that does affect around 10 to 15 percent of the women.
+Not only is this rather less expensive and less invasive than IVF, but it is also much safer for women with polycystic ovarian syndrome, a condition that does affect around 10 to 15 percent of women.

 No risk involved in IVM treatment

 Usually, there are several risks involved in IVF treatment.
 This is more so in the case of those who suffer from a condition called polycystic ovaries or polycystic ovarian syndrome.
 On the other hand, as far as the IVM is concerned the risk is not there completely.
 In other words, the patient need not have what we call ovarian hyperstimulation syndrome.
-It is better the patients undergo IVM.
+It is better for the patients to undergo IVM.

 The monitoring regime is rather less strict in IVM and does involve only one or two transvaginal ultrasounds and blood tests over a few days, whereas an IVF treatment cycle does require at least three of the ultrasounds and five blood tests taken over a four-week period.

 The view held by the researchers is that one of the major reasons why women do not opt for IVF after the initial treatment cycle is because of the emotional cum physical burden of the treatment.